Grand Theft Defense Lawyer in Phoenix

 Grand Theft in Arizona

-Grand theft, also known as grand larceny, occurs when the stolen property or services are valued at $25,000 or more.
+The most serious degree of felony theft in Arizona, which other states might consider a charge of “grand theft,” occurs when the stolen property or services are valued at $25,000 or more.

 How Does Arizona Define Grand Theft?